ledminh/nail-supply-shop-v2/README.md

 # Nail Supply Shop - Second Iteration

 Welcome to the second iteration of the Nail Supply Shop, developed using Next.js.
-This project represents my ongoing journey to learn Full Stack development.

-**Note:** If you'd like to see the first iteration, you can find it [here](https://github.com/ledminh/nail-supply-shop).
+**Note:** If you'd like to review the first iteration, you can find it [here](https://github.com/ledminh/nail-supply-shop).

 ## Tech Stack